 This means ensuring your fund's investments are in accordance with your investment strategy so that you are on track to meet your retirement goals.
-To help meet this requirement, you could consider specifying appropriate allocations or percentage or dollar ranges for each class of investment ranges that you have chosen for your strategy.
-These allocations or ranges typically allow some flexibility for market fluctuations.
+To help meet this requirement, you could consider specifying appropriate allocations, percentages or dollar ranges for each class of investment.
+This typically allow some flexibility for market fluctuations.

-However, broad investment ranges between 0 to 100% in a broad range of assets do not reflect proper consideration in satisfying the investment strategy requirements.
-Your strategy must articulate how you plan to invest your super in order to meet your retirement goals.
+However, broad investment ranges between 0% to 100% in a broad range of assets do not reflect proper consideration in satisfying the strategy requirements.
+Your strategy must articulate how you plan to invest your super to meet your retirement goals.